andreh11/qrop/README.md

 ## Introduction

-Qrop is a crop planning and recordkeeping free software designed by market gardeners, for market gardeners, with the help of the wonderful French coop [L'Atelier paysan](https://latelierpaysan.org).
+Qrop is a crop planning and record keeping free software designed by market gardeners, for market gardeners, with the help of the wonderful French coop [L'Atelier paysan](https://latelierpaysan.org).

-Qrop is available on GNU/Linux, Windows.
-It does compile on Mac and Android, but has not been tested on these operating systems.
+Qrop is available on GNU/Linux, macOS and Windows.

 **Warning:** this is alpha software with known bugs.
 It runs, and work at least some of the times, but use at your own risk.